 When your organization updates policies, processes, or practices, your internal team or VR vendor will need to update your content to stay up-to-date.

 Your options for pushing updated content are the same as hurdle #1: WebXR or an XRS.
-The best XRS allows organizations to push updated VR training content to its VR headsets regardless of where they’re located and without additional hardware or services.
+The best XRS allows organizations to push updated VR training content to its VR headsets regardless of where they’re located and without the need for additional hardware or services.

 Hurdle #4: Pulling Training Metrics

 When an organization develops employee training, metrics should be top of mind.
 You need the ability to pull reports of key performance metrics so you can assess what is working and what isn’t.
 To conduct VR training metrics reporting at scale, your best bet is to invest in an XRS with reporting capabilities.

 You can expect current generations of XRS to be capable of pulling fundamental training metrics to its dashboards for you to view.
 Such metrics include:

 - Time per session

 - Objective completion/score (based on your learning objectives)